przemek83/same-game/README.md

 |   |   | 2 | 3 |
 |   |   | 2 | 2 |

 Pick row 2, column 2 having color 2.
-Remove all neighbors having same color.
+Remove all neighbors of the same color.
 |   |   |   |   |
 |---|---|---|---|
 |   |   |   | 1 |